Coincidence detection in neurobiology: Coincidence Detection in Sound Localization

-Synaptic plasticity and associativity
+Synaptic Plasticity and Associativity

-In 1949, Donald Hebb postulated that synaptic efficiency will increase through repeated and persistent stimulation of a postsynaptic cell by a presynaptic cell.
+In 1949, Donald Hebb proposed a theory about synaptic efficiency increasing through repeated and persistent stimulation of a postsynaptic neuron from a presynaptic neuron.
 This is often informally summarized as "cells that fire together, wire together".
 The theory was validated in part by the discovery of long-term potentiation.
-Studies of LTP on multiple presynaptic cells stimulating a postsynaptic cell uncovered the property of associativity.
-A weak neuronal stimulation onto a pyramidal neuron may not induce long-term potentiation.
-However, this same stimulation paired with a simultaneous strong stimulation from another neuron will strengthen both synapses.
-This process suggests that two neuronal pathways converging on the same cell may both strengthen if stimulated coincidentally.
+Studies of LTP on multiple presynaptic cells stimulating a postsynaptic neuron helped further validate a property of associativity.
+However, a weak neuronal stimulation onto a pyramidal neuron might not induce long-term potentiation.
+But, this same stimulation paired with an additional, simultaneous stimulation from a second neuron could strengthen both synapses.